Healthy Homes Assessment Fairfield

 Fairfield Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory to all Fairfield and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement to all Fairfield and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate conformance with the Healthy Homes Standard that apply or will be in force during the tenancy of their rental properties.
+• Property managers and landlords must keep records to demonstrate the compliance with the Healthy Homes Standards that apply or will apply during the tenancy of an apartment rental.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

-• All homes rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes